 Finally, consultants may also deploy psychometric testing and other profiling methods to assess a candidates’ cultural fit.
 This kind of insight into their behaviours and intrinsic motivators is vital for measuring how likely the candidate is to stay with the business after being hired.
 By really getting to understand the individual and creating a rounded profile of the whole person, retained executive search helps you hire for the long-term.

-When deciding which kind of agency to approach for your talent needs, you should ask yourselves questions specifically related to the roles you are hiring for.
+When deciding which kind of agency to approach for your talent needs, you should ask yourself questions specifically related to the roles you are hiring for.
 Let’s run through some of these questions in further detail.

 How readily available is the talent needed for the role?